 Refer to product labels for instructions on specific product use.
-To control varoa mite, remove honey supers before application of Apivar®.
+To control varroa mite, remove honey supers before application of Apivar®.
 Use 2 Apivar® strips per brood chamber.
 Separate the double strip and hang each strip between two comb frames inside the brood area or the bee cluster, with a minimum distance of 2 frames between strips.
 Suspend Apivar® strips in the brood chamber in such a way that the bees can walk on both sides of the strips.
+Using a nail or toothpick to hang the strips may facilitate this.
 Leave strips inside the hive for 42 days, and then remove.
 In case of movement inside the beehive far from the strips, it is very important to reposition the strips into the bee cluster, and leave the strips in place for 14 more days before removal.
 Strips must be removed after a maximum of 56 days.
 DO NOT re-use the strips.

 Timing: Hang Apivar® strips in the hives in spring before the first honey flow if varroa mite infestations have reached treatment threshold.
 DO NOT USE APIVAR® STRIPS WHEN HONEY SUPERS ARE PRESENT.
-If mite infestation is severe, colonies are to be treated in the autumn after all surplus honey has been removed from the hive.
+If mite infestation is severe, colonies are to be treated in the fall after all surplus honey has been removed from the hive.
 Remove honey supers before use of Apivar® strips.
 Consult provincial guidelines for more information on varroa control.
 Withholding period for honey collection: Do NOT use while honey supers are present.
 Wait 14 days after removing strips before placing honey supers on hive.

-CHECKMITE+TM (CheckMite+TM Beehive Pest Control Strip) Active ingredient: 10% Coumaphos FOR CONTROL OF VARROA MITES The label can be found online at: http://pr-rp.hc-sc.gc.ca/1 1/pr web.ve1?p ukid=3874
+CHECKMITE+TM (CheckMite+TM Beehive Pest Control Strip) Application Active ingredient: 10% Coumaphos

-At this time, varroa resistance to CheckMite^{+TM} is widespread in the province; therefore when using this product, control may be inadequate or variable & close monitoring is critical.
+The label can be found online at: http://pr-rp.hc-sc.gc.ca/ls-re/index-eng.php (search "checkmite) At this time, varroa resistance to CheckMite+TM is widespread in the province; therefore when using this product, control may be inadequate or variable, and close monitoring is critical.